mxmrsn/Tutorials/RigidRegistrationAndSlicerSegmentation.md

 ## Slicer Segmentation
 1. Follow and reference Slicer [tutorials](https://slicer.readthedocs.io/en/latest/user_guide/image_segmentation.html) to segment anatomy from CT/MRI 3D dataset.
 Find example CT scans in the medlab server under /Max/DATA/CTScans/
 2. Export the segmentation as STL.
+Make sure that the coordinates are defined in the RAS coordinates, otherwise LPS is a left-handed coordinate system and you have to manually flip a dimension to make it proper.

 ## Meshlab Downsampling
 3. Downsample the STL to a target of 30,000 faces using [Meshlab](https://www.meshlab.net/).
 Note that Meshlab can be called from the command line for programmatic deployment/integration with other code.
 Meshlab is also useful for repairing meshes if they are incomplete or contain holes, need to be smoothed or modified.